-If you’re the operator of a forklift, it’s your responsibility to conduct a pre-start visual check with the key off and then perform an operational check with the engine running.
+If you’re the forklift operator, it’s your responsibility to conduct a pre-start visual check with the key off and then perform an operational check with the engine running.
 If the forklift is not in safe operating mode, it should be placed in service.

-Please note, if the vehicle is in need of repair, defective or in any way unsafe, it should not be driven and it will need to be taken out of service and reported to your supervisor immediately.
+Please note, if the vehicle requires repair, defective, or in any way unsafe, it should not be driven, and it will need to be taken out of service and reported to your supervisor immediately.

 What does a forklift pre-operation inspection include?